Skip to main content

 1. Submit a Web Form to IRCC

 IRCC provides a web form at ircc.canada.ca for applicants who have exceeded standard processing times (typically, after the published processing time has passed).
 The web form inquiry goes to IRCC client support and may result in a status update or referral for review.
-Web form responses can take several weeks themselves — this is not a fast-track mechanism.
+Web form responses can take several weeks themselves, this is not a fast-track mechanism.

 2. Contact Your Member of Parliament (MP)

 Canadian Members of Parliament have a constituency office mandate to assist constituents (and sometimes their family members abroad) with government service issues.
 An MP inquiry to IRCC on your behalf can sometimes prompt a status update or a response from IRCC.
-This is not preferential treatment — MP offices have a direct line to IRCC client relations.
+This is not preferential treatment: MP offices have a direct line to IRCC client relations.

 3. Judicial Review (Last Resort)

-If IRCC's delay is unreasonable — in the legal sense of mandamus (a court order to compel decision) — an applicant may apply to the Federal Court for judicial review.
+If IRCC's delay is unreasonable, in the legal sense of mandamus (a court order to compel decision), an applicant may apply to the Federal Court for judicial review.
 This is a formal legal process that typically requires a lawyer, filing fees, and several months.
 It is rarely appropriate for typical processing delays but exists as a remedy for extreme cases.

 GCMS Notes: What They Are and How to Request Them

 GCMS (Global Case Management System) notes are the internal processing notes recorded by IRCC and CBSA officers during the review of an immigration application.
-They document every action taken on a file — from receipt to biometrics, security checks, officer comments, and decision rationale.
+They document every action taken on a file, from receipt to biometrics, security checks, officer comments, and decision rationale.

 GCMS notes are particularly useful after a refusal to understand the specific reasoning that led to the decision, or during a long pending application to see where the file is in the processing queue.
+What this means for you: if you are unsure why your file is taking so long, your own notes are the closest you can get to seeing what the officer sees, and for your own file they are free to request.
+You do not need to pay a third party to obtain them.

 How to Request GCMS Notes via ATIP